 AEL got listed in 1994.
 Since then, its share price has grown at a 37% CAGR annually.
-The combined market cap of Adani group companies stands at Rs.
-1,755,000 crores.
+However, it has been a topsy-turvy ride for the investors of the Adani Group companies.

 Founded in 1868, Tata was established by Jamsetji Tata as a trading entity.
 Today, the group’s product offering extends from salt to software.
 Tata Group is also India’s largest conglomerate.
 It is spread globally with operations in more than 100 countries.

 The conglomerate had an estimated annual turnover of $128 billion in 2022.
 Its sheer size can be gauged by the fact that it accounted for 4% of India’s GDP in 2018.

 The group has interests in almost all industries with leadership in software, steel, auto, chemicals and other sectors.